paraslonic/GCB_MAN/docs/interface.rst

 (7) To get the numerical values of the complexity profile, open left sliding panel, select the *File* tab at the top of the panel, click ``Download complexity values`` button.

-Screen recording with these steps is available `here <https://youtu.be/q122j3pbcko>`_.
+Screen recording with these steps performed is available `here <https://youtu.be/q122j3pbcko>`_.

 Gene neigborhood analysis